Use DOT-approved gas cans for safe fuel transport and storage

 Companies of all shapes and sizes frequently store — and use — petroleum-based gasoline.
-Whether it’s to power a portable generator or to keep forklifts or other heavy machines running, fuel is used in dozens of different industries.
+Whether it’s to power a portable generator, or keep lawnmowers, forklifts and other heavy machines running.
+Fuel is a core component in dozens of different industries.

 The Occupational Safety and Health Administration’s (OSHA) Standard 1926.152(a)(1) states the following:

 Only approved containers and portable tanks shall be used for storage and handling of flammable liquids.
 Approved safety cans or Department of Transportation approved containers shall be used for the handling and use of flammable liquids in quantities of 5 gallons or less, except that this shall not apply to those flammable liquid materials which are highly viscid (extremely hard to pour), which may be used and handled in original shipping containers.
 For quantities of one gallon or less, the original container may be used, for storage, use and handling of flammable liquids.”

 Under OSHA Standards, workplaces must store all gasoline in quantities of 5 gallons or less in a DOT-approved container.
 Which is a fuel can with safety features that help reduce the risk of a fire.
 So, basically a gasoline storage container that has a:

 - spout cover.

 These design elements not only protect vapors from ignition sources.
 They also relieve internal pressure in the event the container is subject to fire exposure.